Powerlifting vs. Weightlifting: Pros, Cons, and Differences

 Powerlifting is a strength sport that focuses on maximizing your strength in three main barbell exercises: the squat, bench press, and deadlift using a specialized powerlifting bar.
 These three exercises are collectively called the “Big 3” lifts, also known as the main compound lifts, and the goal is to reach a maximal weight for one repetition in each exercise, also known as a one rep max.
 As a powerlifter, your goal is to lift as much weight as possible in these three exercises using a powerlifting bar, and competitions are based on the combined total weight lifted for your highest 1 rep max on each exercise.

-The squat, bench, and deadlift are commonly performed in gyms around the world as standards of strength.
+The squat, bench, and deadlift are not just measured in competition, and are commonly performed in gyms around the world as standards of strength.
 I’m sure you’ve heard people ask “how much ya bench?” at one point in your life.
 Bodybuilders who primarily care about building muscle and aesthetics will often perform the Big 3 exercises as main compound exercises in their training.

 Read the article Powerlifting vs Bodybuilding to learn more.